tomcritchlow/tomcritchlow.github.io/wiki/drafts/2019-01-18-i-consultant.md

 This can feel like *"soft"* work - somehow less important than the *"real"* work of finding clients, setting up an LLC, etc. But the truth is that the labels you use to describe yourself are crucial to your self-identity in the world of independent work.

 And, counter-intuitively, creating labels is hard not because they have to work for others (clients, friends etc) but because the label has to work for you.
-The real audience is the person looking back at you in the mirror.
+Of course labels are external by design - they play a role in how you position and market yourself.
+But the struggle for labels happens internally - the real audience is the person looking back at you in the mirror.
 A label you can feel comfortable and confident with.

 *Do I justify this label?*